Partition of India: Sindh

 some Sindhi Hindu refugees and local Muslims in the Dargah Bazaar.
 Violence in Ajmer again broke out in the middle of December with stabbings, looting and arson resulting in mostly Muslim casualties.
 Many Muslims fled across the Thar Desert to Sindh in Pakistan.
 This sparked further anti-Hindu riots in Hyderabad, Sindh.
 On 6 January anti-Hindu riots broke out in Karachi, leading to an estimate of 1100 casualties.
 The arrival of Sindhi Hindu refugees in North Gujarat's town of Godhra in March 1948 again sparked riots there which led to more emigration of Muslims from Godhra to Pakistan.
-These events triggered the large scale of exodus of Hindus.
+These events triggered the large scale exodus of Hindus.

 An estimated 1.2 – 1.4 million Hindus migrated to India primarily by ship or train.

 Despite the migration, a significant Sindhi Hindu population still resides in Pakistan's Sindh province, where they number at around 2.3 million as per Pakistan's 1998 census.
-Some districts in Sindh had a Hindu majority like Tharparkar District, Umerkot, Mirpurkhas, Sanghar and Badin, but these have decreased drastically due to persecution.
+Some districts in Sindh had a Hindu majority like Tharparkar District, Umerkot, Mirpurkhas, Sanghar and Badin.

 Due to the religious persecution of Hindus in Pakistan, Hindus from Sindh are still migrating to India.